 5.2.
 Remove tracks from the Library

-To remove a track from the library but leave it on the disk, choose menu.
+To remove a track from the library but leave it on the disk, right-click on the track and choose.
 The track and its properties (like rating or the play count) are removed from the Rhythmbox database.

-To delete a track from the Library and also from your disk, choose.
+To delete a track from the Library and also from your disk, right-click on the track and choose.
 The track will be removed in the same way as previous, but the file will be moved in to the file manager Trash.